one-d-wide/netlink-bindings/README.md

 ## Async sockets

-Async functionality is available using the same interface, you just need to enable it, and to add `.await` keyword, in all places where async IO is expected.
+Async functionality is available using the same interface, you just need to enable it, and add `.await` keyword, in all places where async IO is expected.

 ```toml
 [dependencies]